Exploring Norwegian Birch

 form studies

-Small stools and tables made from Norwegian firewood logs.
+Small tables made from Norwegian firewood logs.

 Burned and oiled surfaces transform a low value resource into refined, functional pieces, while retaining the log’s natural geometry.